No Religious Test Clause: Background

 A variety of Test Acts were instituted in England in the 17th and 18th centuries.
 Their main purpose was to exclude anyone not a member of the Church of England—the official state religion—from holding government office, notably Catholics and "nonconforming" Protestants.
 Government officials were required to swear oaths, such as the Oath of Supremacy, that the monarch of England was the Supreme Governor of the Church of England and that they possessed no other foreign loyalties, such as to the pope.
 Later acts required officials to disavow transubstantiation and the veneration of saints.
 Such laws were common throughout Europe, where numerous countries had a state religion.

-Many colonists of the Thirteen Colonies had left England in part in search of a place where they could practice their own religion.
 In many cases the colonial governments established an official religion, requiring residents to adhere to the beliefs of the founding sect.
 With the royal government's religious favoritism fresh in their memory, the Founders sought to prevent the return of the Test Acts by adding this clause to the Constitution.
 Specifically, Charles Pinckney, delegate from South Carolina—where a Protestant denomination was the established state religion—introduced the clause to Article VI, and it passed with little opposition.